jamset/publisher-pulsar/README.md

 - If incoming error shows that Pulsar have to be stopped definitely for some period, it detect such signal and make usleep() for the specified period

+- Allow to send arbitrary commands to subscribers by setting class extended from PublisherToSubscribersDto in PublisherPulsarDto during initialization.
+And so one subscriber can contain logic of handling commands from different Pulsars.

 ##Schema

 On the schema described structure and meaning of commands between elements of the module